GSA/plainlanguage.gov/_guidelines/write/paragraphs/writeTopic.md

 ## Sources

-- Garner, Bryan A.,

-  <cite>Legal Writing in Plain English</cite>

-  , 2001, University of Chicago Press, Chicago, pp. 65-66.
+- Garner, Bryan A., _Legal Writing in Plain English_, 2001, University of Chicago Press, Chicago, pp. 65-66.